-- Publicly presented and/or written analyses of processes and/or best practices for creating tenure and promotion guidelines, self-studies, accreditation reports, and program reviews. - Deliberate reflection, research, and analysis of/about developing significant documents and programs for community, regional, national, and international organizations. - Publication of research and analysis conducted as service for community, regional, national, and international professional organizations.
+- Publicly presented and/or written analyses of processes and/or best practices for creating promotion and tenure guidelines, self-studies, accreditation reports, and program reviews. - Deliberate reflection, research, and analysis of/about developing significant documents and programs for community, regional, national, and international organizations. - Publication of research and analysis conducted as service for community, regional, national, and international professional organizations.